qir-alliance/qir-spec/specification/under_development/output_schemas/Schemas.md

 Grammars that define the structure and valid values for these schemas are available [here](./Grammars.md).

-Additonal information and examples for implementators can be found [here](./Notes.md).
+Additional information and examples for implementers can be found [here](./Notes.md).